South Lawn: Helipad

-The south lawn provides space for the president's helicopter, Marine One, to land directly on the White House grounds.
-The helicopter will take off and land in the grassy area directly south of the main residence.
-For aesthetic reasons, the lawn does not contain a full helipad, but rather three removable aluminum discs which accommodate the helicopter's individual landing gear.
+The South Lawn includes a helipad for the president's helicopter, Marine One, to land directly on the White House grounds.

+For aesthetic reasons, the lawn originally did not contain a full helipad, but rather three removable aluminum discs were used to accommodate the individual landing gear of a VH-3D.
+The helicopter took off and landed in a grassy area directly south of the main residence.

-1974 White House helicopter incident
+To accommodate the Sikorsky VH-92 Patriot, whose powerful rotor can damage the grass beneath it and create hazardous flying debris, being used as the new Marine One, President Trump ordered construction of a black granite helipad directly south of the main residence in June 2026.
+The helipad, completed in early September 2026, measures roughly 100 feet in diameter and contains a depiction of the presidential seal.

 The climax of the 1974 White House helicopter incident occurred on the South Lawn.

 Running track

 President Clinton had a quarter-mile (0.4 km) long jogging track installed during his presidency in 1993.
 An avid runner, Clinton would regularly want to go on runs, but his doing so greatly disrupted Washington traffic; thus the track was built adjacent to the South Lawn driveway.
 At a distance, its spongy surface is virtually indistinguishable from the driveway's asphalt.

 Playground

 A playground was installed in 2009 under President Obama for his two children, Sasha and Malia Obama.
 The playground was located just south of the Oval Office near the Rose Garden, but removed at the end of the Obama administration.